 About the Article of the Future

-Elsevier invests in platform innovation bringing together solutions like SciVerse ScienceDirect, SciVerse Scopus and web/third party content into one point of access: SciVerse.
-Now, through the Article of the Future project, Elsevier is redefining the article and associated article page on SciVerse ScienceDirect to allow for an optimal exchange of formal scientific research between scientists.
+Through the Article of the Future project, Elsevier is redefining the article format to allow for an optimal exchange of formal scientific research between researchers.

-- The Article of the Future format makes Elsevier journals on SciVerse ScienceDirect the best possible place to expose and explore research
+- The Article of the Future format makes Elsevier journals on online publishing platforms like ScienceDirect the best possible place to expose and explore research

 - Redesigned article presentation for excellent on-line readability and seamless navigation